Protea Women in batting against Bangladesh • primenews.com.bd

 Country’s leading brand Walton is sponsoring the series which has officially been named as ‘Walton Bangladesh-South Africa Women’s ODI Cricket Series 2017’.

-The visitors are leading the series 1-0 as they won the first match by 86 runs.
+The visitors are leading the series 2-1 as they won the first match by 86 runs and second match by 17 runs.
+However, the hosts fought back well and won the third match by 10 runs.

-The rest of the matches will be held at the same venue on 16, 18 and 20th January.
+The firth and final match will be held at the same venue on 20th January.